-This graph, which appears in the lower half of the Memory leak analysis page, shows the top five methods that allocated objects that were leaked.
+The following graph, which appears in the lower half of the Memory leak analysis page, shows the top five methods that allocated objects that were leaked.
 When you click Show Complete Details, DevPartner provides a list of all methods that leaked objects, with access to a Call Graph view and to the source code for the method, if available.

-Figure 5-7.
+Figure 5-8.
 Methods that Allocate the Most Leaked Memory

-Select a a method in the Method List to see the objects allocated from the method that were leaked, or to view the source code for the method, showing the lines that allocated the leaked objects, with statistics about the number and size of objects leaked on the line.
+Select a method in the Method List to see the objects that were allocated from the method that were leaked.
+You can also view the source code for the method which shows the lines that allocated the leaked objects along with statistics about the number and size of objects leaked on the line.

-Figure 5-8.
-Details for Methods that allocate the most leaked memory.
+Figure 5-9.
+Details for Methods That Allocate the Most Leaked Memory.